Stuycs-K/finalproject-09-kamrowski-victor-chao-jason/PRESENTATION.md

 ## What is MD5?

--- **MD5 (Message Digest 5)** is a cryptographic (for the means of security) hash function
--- MD5 takes any length input and converts it into a **16-byte/128-bit** hash (in hex)
+-- **MD5 (Message Digest 5)** is a cryptographic (for the means of security) hash function designed by Ronald Rivest in 1991 -- It replaced hash function MD4 as MD4 was indicated by analytic work that it was insecure -- MD5 takes any length input and converts it into a **16-byte/128-bit** hash (in hex)
 -- It is used for verifying file and data integrity, password storage, and digital signatures
 -- However, MD5 is old and not secure.
 It is susceptible to collision attacks (finding two inputs that give the same output)

 ---